Uncommon Insights

 The Compliance Trap

-Organizations allocate 12% of training budgets to mandatory/compliance training-the same amount spent on management development.
+Organizations allocate 12%, the same amount spent on management development.
 This balance might work in slow-moving industries.
 In eCommerce fulfillment, where speed and accuracy determine survival, it's negligent.

 Compliance training teaches people what not to do.
 Capability training teaches them how to excel.